s-razoes/pySR/README.md

 * c - HTTP code to return [Default=200]
 * cert - Location of certificate file to use as public key in SSL connections
 * pKey - Location of file to use as private key in SSL connections
 * log - Logfile prefix.
+If none is present then will not produce log file and will output the messages instead.
 * hostname - Hostname/ip address to respond to, by default respond to all.
 * cmd - Command to execute and return the result
 * cmdRT - Time interval where the cmd can execute again(0 to run aways... that is the default btw)